Trippki/tokensale/README.md

+This document is subject to small changes.
+These changes will not affect maximum cap.

 # **TRIP Token Sale Summary **

 This document explains the distribution of TRIP and the details of the token sale.